LyubomirT/intense-rp-next/docs/features/deepseek-settings/main-settings.md

 ## AI Features

-### Deepthink (R1 Mode)
+### Deepthink (V3.1 Think)

-Deepthink activates DeepSeek's R1 reasoning mode, which makes the AI think more carefully before responding.
+Deepthink activates DeepSeek's V3.1 Think reasoning mode, which makes the AI think more carefully before responding.
 When enabled, DeepSeek will use a more deliberate reasoning process that often results in more thoughtful, nuanced responses.

 You can enable this globally with this toggle, or use it selectively by adding `{{r1}}` or `[r1]` to individual messages.

 ??? example "DeepThink In A Nutshell"
     **With Deepthink disabled,**
-    DeepSeek will use the V3-0324 model to generate a response directly based on the input without additional reasoning.
+    DeepSeek will use the V3.1 (without thinking) model to generate a response directly based on the input without additional reasoning.

     ![DeepThink Disabled Example](../images/no-think-example.png)

     **With Deepthink enabled,**
-    DeepSeek will use the R1-0528 model to generate a response that includes a reasoning process before arriving at the final answer.
+    DeepSeek will use the V3.1 Think model to generate a response that includes a reasoning process before arriving at the final answer.
     The reasoning process is wrapped in `<think>` tags, but at the moment can only be captured with Network Interception enabled.

     ![DeepThink Enabled Example](../images/think-example.png)